Studio Name -- Skookum Arts

 Working Environment -- Remote w/ quarterly visits in-person.

 A daily standup meeting at 8:30 AM gets all three of us on the same page.
 Examining the current sticky notes on our collaborative Miro board lets each of us know what work needs to get done this sprint.
-Anything worth showing off in the past couple days gets shown off and admired by the team.
-With no further developments and marching orders handled, everyone breaks to go handle their tasks and sprint objectives.
+Anything worth showing off in the past couple days gets shown off and reviewed by the team.
+With no further discussion points and action items assigned, everyone breaks to go handle their tasks and sprint objectives.

-I adapted well to working within this schedule.
-Having tasks to do continually prevented me from running out of things to keep working on.
+I adapted well to working within this framework, and I appreciated having a continual list of work items, which maintained my focus on the project.
+I could also easily see how my work contributed to the project at a higher level, and everything I built could have a purpose.
 There was always more to polish, more to implement, more to debug.
 However, the workload was never overbearing or problematic either.
 The pacing felt appropriate, and steady progress was always being made.
 Being able to showcase to the other team members kept morale high across the team, and I really appreciated seeing things get done in fields that I had no experience in.
-There were few times when I didn't know exactly what a mechanic's design called for, and in those instances, I had the freedom to make my own implementation before the design got finalized.
+There were a few times when I didn't know exactly what a mechanic's design called for, and in those instances, I had the freedom to make my own implementation before the design got finalized.
 Although this did cause some mechanics to be overhauled later, it allowed prototyping to proceed even when certain design conditions weren't fully defined.